Xisepe/HuffmanLab/README.md

 2)If you go to right node, write 1 bit\
 Now each symbol from source can be represented as bit sequence and writed in destination file.

 To decode char sequence we need to know how it was encdoed.
-So we encode Huffmun tree, NOT SYMBOL FREQUENCIES because it can costs a lot of memory and there will be no use in compressing.
+So we encode Huffmun tree, NOT SYMBOL FREQUENCIES because it can costs a lot of memory and there might be no use in compressing.

 So for each node, starting at root: